chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

 CHPL_LLVM
 ~~~~~~~~~

-   Optionally, the ``CHPL_LLVM`` environment variable can be used to
+   The ``CHPL_LLVM`` environment variable enables support for the LLVM
-   enable support for the LLVM back-end to the Chapel compiler (see
+   back-end to the Chapel compiler (see :ref:`readme-llvm`) and to
-   :ref:`readme-llvm`) or to support extern blocks in Chapel code via
+   support for extern blocks in Chapel code via the Clang compiler (see
-   the Clang compiler (see :ref:`readme-extern`).
+   :ref:`readme-extern`).
 Current options are:

        ============== ======================================================
        Value          Description